ncmarsh/README_generator/created/README.md

 ## Contribution
 If you are interested in contributing to my project, please note:

-Clone and submit pull request
+Clone and submit pull request.

 ## License
 Mozilla Public License